drpicox/david-rodenas.com/src/posts/rollup-vs-webpack-and-constant-optimizations.md

 | Webpack  | 958 bytes | 454 bytes |
 | Webpack (without loader) | 490 bytes | 238 bytes |

 Webpack 2 bundle size is more than twice as large as the rollup bundle.
-It is unable to minimize the code because the value of the constant is returned by a computed property inside an object.
+It is unable to minimize the code because a computed property inside an object returns the constant.
-This computed property is introduced by webpack 2 itself, it did not exist before.
+Webpack 2 creates his computed property by itself, it did not exist before.
-Because of it, tree-shaking is not complete and webpack 2 is not removing all unused functions.
+Because of it, tree-shaking is not complete in webpack 2: it is not removing all unused functions.

-Because of it tree-shaking and dead code elimination cannot remove `getDocumentSize` function.
+Here webpack2 dead code elimination cannot remove `getDocumentSize` function.

 ### Conclusion